duffee/Mojolicious_session_example/README.md

 ## How to use this tutorial

-You can read everthing on Github or clone this repository to your machine.
+You can read everything on Github or clone this repository to your machine.

 You can access the material in at least three ways:
 * Read the docs starting at [Getting_Started](docs/Getting_Started.md) and follow the instructions